The ball is in Iran's court now

 Now, the lifeline offered by the 2015 nuclear deal, which was supposed to alleviate pressure on Iran’s economy and crack open the barriers to the West, is falling apart, too: President Trump announced Tuesday that he was withdrawing the United States from the agreement, which he called a “disastrous deal.”

-As a result of Trump’s decision, the regime must decide whether to adhere to the JCPOA or began enriching uranium again.
-Hassan Rouhani, Iran’s president, went on television following Trump’s announcement to declare that Iran will take no immediate action to restart uranium enrichment.
+As a result of Trump’s decision, the regime must decide whether to adhere to the JCPOA or ramp up its uranium enrichment.
+Hassan Rouhani, Iran’s president, went on television following Trump’s announcement to declare that Iran will not ramp up its enrichment program.
 Rather, it will negotiate with the other parties to the agreement, Russia, China, Britain, France and Germany.

 But can Rouhani make this stick?
 It was always doubtful that he had the power to make key decisions like those pertaining to the nuclear deal.
 Now that the deal he reportedly put his prestige on the line to consummate seems to be exploding, his position may be further weakened.